 Angela Alston, Founder

-If you are ready to engage in discovering your own potential, I’m eager to work with you.
+Ready to engage in discovering your own potential?
+I’m eager to work with you.

 Together we’ll investigate your movement patterns.
 We’ll find habits which don’t serve you any longer.
-Perhaps they’re causing pain or limiting mobility.
+Maybe they’re causing pain or limiting mobility.
 Or you’re ready to move beyond your current limits.

-I continue to use the Feldenkrais Method® to refine my own movement.
+I use the Feldenkrais Method® to refine my own movement.
 To improve my walking and dancing.
-And to build strength more efficiently with tai chi.
+And to build strength more efficiently with Tai Chi and functional fitness.
 Like many of my clients, I’ve had various injuries and “niggles”—torn meniscus, sciatica, neck pain.
-Each is an opportunity to discover patterns which helped create the difficulties.
+Each is an opportunity to discover and change patterns which helped create the difficulties.

 My studies and interests have led me towards making the practice and teaching of Feldenkrais a way of life.
 Majoring in biology and philosophy in college.
 Being involved in performing arts all my life.
 Loving to walk and bike.
 The practice of meditation.
 Being inspired by my parents to always ask, “how can I be of service?”